 Hot Seat – This is where one person gets a set amount of time to present their challenge, and others chime in with suggestions.

 Group Training – You can bring in guest speakers or experts to train everyone on a specific topic or to meet a common need or goal

 Accountability – Create space for members to share where they are on their goals determined at the last meeting.

-Resources – Provide a membership site to store content, PDFs, video training, guest speaker contributions, recommended resources, etc. as an ongoing library of support.
+Resources – Provide a membership site to store content, PDFs, video training, guest speaker contributions, recommended resources, etc., as an ongoing support library.